School of Health Promotion and Kinesiology

 HS 1902.
 Fitness and Health: Enhancing Personal Wellness.
 (TCCN PHED 1304) Introduces basic concepts of fitness, health, and nutrition; develops understandings necessary for making wise decisions and establishing individually appropriate practices that contribute to a healthful lifestyle throughout the life span.
 Wellness issues that affect women and reflect cultural values are addressed.
 Co-requisite: HS 1901.
 Two lecture hours a week.
 Credit: Two hours.

 HS 2013.
 Health Communications.
 Provides practical experiences in developing strategies to deliver health messages through a variety of communication channels.
 Examines theoretical foundations and factors that impact health communication.
-Co-requisite: HS 1363.
+Prerequisite or co-requisite: HS 1363.
 Three lecture hours a week.
 Credit: Three hours.

 HS 2373.
 Health Aspects of Human Sexuality.
 (TCCN PSYC 2306, SOCI 2306) Physical, emotional, social, and psychological dimensions of human sexuality; interpersonal relationships; contemporary attitudes, values, and behaviors; sexuality as a positive health entity.
 Three lecture hours a week.
 Credit: Three hours.